AaltoAsia/O-MI/README.md

   * During a websocket connection the server accepts requests as in normal http communication.
 Immediate responses are sent in the same order as the corresponding requests were received.
   * During a websocket connection callback can be set to `"0"` in an O-MI message to tell O-MI Node to use current websocket connection as the callback target.
   * Keep in mind that depending on client and server configuration, a websocket connection will timeout if there is long period of inactivity.
 (Default is usually 1 minute).
 No callbacks can be sent after a timeout occurs (as websockets are always initiated by a client).
+    - If your ws client library doesn't support the native ws ping, sending an empty websocket message is allowed for the purpose of keeping the connection alive and server will not send any special response for that.
+2. Delete operation
+  * Delete operation is currently an extension until it is released in O-MI standard version 2.0